Tere Baghair: Characters

-Synopsis
+Plot

 Tere Baghair is the story of married couple Rabia (Hareem Farooq) and Salman (Azfar Rehman).
 Rabia's life becomes difficult when Salman is shot by thieves and ends up in a hospital in a coma.
 Rabia has much difficulty when she moves to her brothers house with her two kids but her life becomes more miserable when her sisters-in-law start to trouble her by giving her work and insulting and taunting her time and again.
 Rabia leaves their house and goes to her elder sisters house but her brother in law also doesn't agree to keep Rabia.
 Rabia moves to her paternal home when her father (Shakeel) passes away from a heart attack.
 She lives there until Nisar slaps her on her living with Ruhi and Saima's cousin Haroon (Furqan Qureshi).
 She later finds her kids' teacher (Ismat Zaidi) and her nephew Wasi (Faisal Rehman) and lives there until she is forced to move her elder sister's home and lives there until Jamal expresses that Rabia shouldn't live there.
 She again moves to Wasi's home and acts as his aunt's daughter.
 Saima fells and is flown in hospital.
 Reports say that she will not bear a child in future and is as well miscouraged.
 On other side, condition again changes when Karamat's brothers call her and she prepares for her but dies of a car accident as her brothers tell this to Rabia.
 Nisar and Iftikhar always fight on money of plot because Nisar gets 25,00,000 out of 15,00,00,000 sold plot.
 Iftikhar promises him for next month that he will give penalty.
 Rabia becomes alone with Wasi.
 Wasi makes a deal of paying the money to save Salman but if he will not recover then she must have to marry me.
 Rabia accepts but cries.
 Hammad disappears but Iftikhar finds him as the critical condition.
 He calls all (Nisar, his sister-in-law and wife) and says that they had more they have done more to harm others which caused our this condition.
 Iftikhar and his family tries to forgive Rabia as well.
 Salman recovers but seeing her with Wasi, he forgets and ignores that she is his (own) wife.
 From many sources, he learns that Arslan is a thief (including from his wife).
 He takes apologance from his wife and Rabia forgives him and they live a happy life.